dantleech/blog/content/posts/2025/10-13-verdun.md

 sandwiches, but I'd settle for an oversized pain-au-raisin with icing on the top.
 I eventually found a supermarket, which isn't the instant-solution it would've been with the touring bike.
-I don't want to buy _ingredeients_ for a sandwich, I have nowhere to stop them, I also can't _buy_ a sandwich because they all have meat.
+I don't want to buy _ingredeients_ for a sandwich, I have nowhere to store them, I also can't _buy_ a sandwich because they all have meat.
 My best effort was to buy two donuts a bar of chocolate and bannana (a new one, as I had eaten the other in desperation some 30 minutes earlier and had decided that a bannana was a good thing to have).